tsedio/tsed/docs/migration.md

 - Interface IPromise is removed.
 Use Promise instead of.
 - Interface ICrud is removed.
 - ServerLoader.AcceptMime() is removed.
 Use GlobalAcceptMimesMiddleware instead of (see document).
+- Update [ts-log-debug](https://romakita.github.io/ts-log-debug) to the new major version.

 ## From v1.3 or under to v1.4